davidjulien/erlang-geocoding/README.md

-Geocoding does not rely on any external API.
-It relies on an internal (huge) database locations of 156707 coordinates corresponding to cities of more than 500 inhabitants (see `Data sources` for more details).
+**Geocoding does not rely on any external API**.
+It relies on an internal (huge) database of 156707 coordinates corresponding to cities of more than 500 inhabitants (see `Data sources` for more details).

 ## Installation